suislanchez/openDAW/README.md

 ### Prepare, Clone, Installation, and Run

 openDAW tries to avoid external libraries and frameworks.
-Following is a list of the internal core libraries and their dependencies.
-This is a list of the external libraries we currently use in the web studio:
+Following is a list of the external libraries we currently use in the web studio:

 * [jszip](https://www.npmjs.com/package/jszip) (for openDAW project bundle file)
 * [markdown-it](https://www.npmjs.com/package/markdown-it) + [markdown-it-table](https://www.npmjs.com/package/markdown-it-table) (for help pages)